vrmiguel/theMatlabPlanimeter/README.md

 # Planimeter

+  Approximates a given area on an image with MATLAB.

   Planimeter written in MATLAB as the final assignment for the Numerical Analysis (Cálculo Numérico) discipline at the Federal University of São Paulo, under Prof. Leduíno Salles Neto, Ph.D.